Gamification is the buzzword today, it seems like we all have this in mind. But when do we use survey gamification?

 - The target of your survey

-The financial incentive can also be a donation to a charity, which is likely to work well for high-end population, which doesn’t care much about a small bounty.
+The financial incentive can also be a donation to a charity, which is likely to work well for

-When you don’t want to offer a monetary incentive, you could also imagine offering educating content, an
+When you don’t want to offer a monetary incentive, you could also imagine offering educating content, an invitation to visit the office or to a special sales operation.
+And much more, as long as it’s valuable and actionable.

 Pre-paid or Promised Incentive